ptrckqn/cepetro/src/pages/operations.md

 heading: See where we've been
 headingImage: /images/uploads/guhlenwell_lake.jpg
 germany:
-  imageText: View our German operations
+  text: View our German operations
   image: ""
-  germanOps: >-
+  ops: >-
     ## CEP is currently exploring the potential of oil deposits in licenced areas
     along the Baltic Sea in Mecklenburg-Western Pomerania and along the German-Polish border in Brandenburg (Germany).